-We reviewed monthly premiums for 17 car insurance providers.
 Who should you choose as your provider?
-The answer depends on your location as well as factors such as the age, sex and driving experience of the people who regularly drive your car.
-See our premium comparison and database of policy cover for the best provider for you.
+The answer depends on factors such as age, gender, location and driving experience.
+See our premium comparison and database of comprehensive policy cover to find the best provider for you.

 Join more than 100,000 members today and you’ll get: